-- A casual booking is when a child attends the Centre on an occasional basis, i.e. on a day that is not their usual day. - 24 hours' notice must be given for casual bookings. - All absences on a casually booked day must be paid for. - Once a casual booking occurs on the same day 4 weeks in a row, this day is taken to be a permanent booking. - The Change to Bookings form must be completed for all casual bookings. - As soon as this form is received and signed by a member of staff, it is taken to be in effect.
+- A casual booking is when a child attends the Centre on an occasional basis, i.e. on a day that is not their usual day. - 24 hours' notice must be given for casual bookings. - All absences on a casually booked day must be paid for. - Once a casual booking occurs on the same day 4 weeks in a row, this day is taken to be a permanent booking. - As soon as this form is received and signed by a member of staff, it is taken to be in effect.